-Five-year BS in Mechanical Engineering/MS in Mechanical Engineering
+Five-year BS/MS in Mechanical Engineering

-Your journey to a successful career in the mechanical engineering field begins with the Five-year BS in Mechanical Engineering/MS in Mechanical Engineering program at Western New England University.
+Your journey to a successful career in the mechanical engineering field begins with the Five-year BS/MS in Mechanical Engineering program at Western New England University.
 In your five years of study in the program, you will earn a both degrees in less time than it would take to earn them separately, saving you tuition.
 You will focus your undergraduate study in a green, mechanical, or manufacturing concentration, and your master’s level work will address the enhancement and development of skills and knowledge in these fields.

 Provisional acceptance is granted to incoming freshmen who score a combined 1200 on the SAT Math and Critical Reading portions and have a 3.5 high school GPA.
 Students must maintain an overall GPA of 3.0 or higher each year (freshman, sophomore, and junior years) in order to maintain their provisional acceptance.
 Students who do not qualify for provisional acceptance as an incoming freshman can apply during the first semester of their junior year, as long as they have a minimum cumulative GPA of 3.0.